GILLIGAN'S ISLAND GLITCHES

 Three days after we see Gilligan packing to leave, the Skipper is still packing his seachest.
 Besides which, he's packing it full of clothes we've never seen him wear.

 Although Erika can't find the island again, Johnny the sailor should have some idea of its location.
+Note: When series creator Sherwood Schwartz had this glitch pointed out to him, he replied that Johnny, sadly, suffered a fatal heart attack while returning to civilization.

 The newspapers in the submerged wooden crate are bone dry.
 That's a pretty well-sealed crate.